sfvicente/RestApiBestPractices/Docs/HTTPHeaders.md

 <br><br>

-### Follow industry standards and best practices for naming and using custom headers to enhance interoperability.
+### Follow industry standards and best practices for naming and using custom headers to enhance interoperability

 // TODO: add description